rsokl/Learning_Python/Python/Module5_OddsAndEnds/Testing_Your_Code.md

 (Note that we will be making use of [type hinting](https://www.pythonlikeyoumeanit.com/Module5_OddsAndEnds/Writing_Good_Code.html#Type-Hinting) to help document the interfaces of our functions.
 You may want to briefly review the linked material if this is unfamiliar to you)

-For our most basic test, we can simply call `count_values` under various contrived inputs and *assert* that it returns the expected output:
+For our most basic test, we can simply call `count_values` under various contrived inputs and *assert* that it returns the expected output.
+The desired behavior for this test function, upon being run, is to:

+- Raise an error if any of our assertions *failed* to hold true.
+- Complete "silently" if all of our assertions hold true (i.e. our test function will simply [return None](https://www.pythonlikeyoumeanit.com/Module2_EssentialsOfPython/Functions.html#The-return-Statement))

 ```python
 # Writing a test function for `count_vowels`